camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 3.2.1.
 Standardized Use of CAMARA Error Responses

 This section aims to provide a common use of the fields `status` and `code` of the `ErrorInfo` object across CAMARA APIs.

-The value of the `status` field is matching the numeric status code of the HTTP response message, e.g. "400".
+- The value of the `status` field is matching the numeric status code of the HTTP response message, e.g. "400".
+- The value of the `code` field is matching the numeric error code value, which further details about the HTTP status code.
+- The value of the `message` field is an optional human understandable description.

 The `ErrorInfo` object is provided within the HTTP body of the HTTP response message.

 In the following, we elaborate on the existing errors.
 In particular, we identify the different error codes and cluster them into separate tables, depending on their nature:
 - i) syntax exceptions